frankfletcher/Sign1/README.md

 We also set out to create our own data.
 We developed a technique to use a webcam to capture image frames and label them - this was done by pressing a character on the keyboard while making a sign.
 The image was saved to disk and automatically labelled based on the character that was pressed.

 Using this technique, we were able to create images at a rate of about 8 frames per second but there were issues.
-The webcam interface we used didn't allow us to move from one position to another quickly enough.
-That meant that anytime we moved too fast, we had many images with motion blur.
+The webcam interface we used didn't allow us to move from one position to another quickly enough; anytime we moved too fast, we had many images with motion blur.

 Without the ability to move from position to position, the images obtained would be even more homogenous.
 Because of that, we found it more effective to use a cell phone to video the sign while continuously moving, changing backgrounds, lighting, and camera angles, and sign variations.
 We could even walk through different locales while holding the sign.